MichaelCurrin/code-cookbook/recipes/jekyll/accordion.md

     # Accordion test

     {% include accordion.html
-        title = "This is my title"
+        title="This is my title"
-        description = "This is my description"
+        description="This is my description"
     %}
     ```